The Long and Winding Road to Financial Success: Increasing Your Gross Profit Margin

-Since the market—and demand for your services—is so unpredictable, your ability to increase sales is never a sure thing.
-In an online article, as Inc. magazine puts it, it’s “the ratio of profits earned to total sales receipts (or costs) over some defined period,” and “a measure of the amount of profit accruing to a firm from the sale of a product or service.”
-If that sounds a bit heady, don’t worry.
-We’ll break it down.
-But first you need to know your gross profit.
+As Inc. magazine puts it, it’s “the ratio of profits earned to total sales receipts (or costs) over some defined period,” and “a measure of the amount of profit accruing to a firm from the sale of a product or service.”
+If that sounds a bit heady, don’t worry; we’ll break it down.
+But first, you need to know your gross profit.

 As you may already know, you can calculate your company’s gross profit by subtracting the cost of the goods you’ve sold from your total revenue.
 So if ABC, Inc. made $100,000 last year selling shoes and initially paid $70,000 for the shoes, their gross profit would be $30,000.

 To then figure out the gross profit margin, all you need to do is divide the gross profit by the total revenue.
 In ABC, Inc.’s case, they would divide $30,000 by $100,000 for a gross profit margin of .30, or 30%.
-Here’s the formula spelled out:
+Here’s the gross profit margin formula spelled out:

 (Revenue – Cost of Goods Sold) ÷ Revenue = Gross Profit Margin